The Beauty Desk

 • Do I need to wear lip liner with red lipstick?

 Not always.
-Liquid mattes like Maybelline SuperStay have enough hold that they won’t feather; a satin like Revlon Super Lustrous is forgiving enough to skip liner if your lips are smooth.
-But any traditional bullet red — MAC Ruby Woo, NARS Dragon Girl — lasts longer and looks cleaner with a matching or slightly darker nude liner underneath.
+Liquid mattes like Maybelline SuperStay are designed for hold, while a satin like Revlon Super Lustrous is more forgiving if your lips are smooth.
+But any traditional bullet red — MAC Ruby Woo, NARS Dragon Girl — usually looks cleaner with a matching or slightly darker nude liner underneath.
 Buy one clear lip liner if you don’t want to match every shade.

 • How do I keep red lipstick off my teeth?

 After applying, stick your index finger in your mouth, close your lips around it, and pull it out slowly.
-This removes the inner rim of color that would otherwise transfer to teeth.
+This removes the inner rim of color most likely to transfer to teeth.
 Blotting with a tissue once before walking out the door also helps.
-Avoid glossy reds for events involving photos — matte and satin formulas transfer less.
+Avoid glossy reds for events involving photos — matte and satin formulas usually transfer less.

 • Is a $10 red lipstick really as good as a $30 one?

 For pigment, often yes.
 For comfort, scent, and the feeling of the bullet itself, rarely.
-The drugstore formulas in this guide perform honestly at their price, but the NARS and MAC picks feel better on, smell cleaner, and are easier to apply precisely.
-If you wear red daily, the cost-per-wear math favors the premium bullets.
-If you wear it occasionally, the drugstore tier is genuinely enough.
+The drugstore formulas in this guide make sense at their price, but the NARS and MAC picks are the more refined lane.
+If you wear red daily, the cost-per-wear math can favor the premium bullets.
+If you wear it occasionally, the drugstore tier is enough.

 More beauty guides